~ an essay on Marvel’s Avengers: Infinity War

 Now in the nucleus of any good story, including comic books, there lies emotion / philosophy / a message.
 The comic book story elicits a simple structure — a protagonist with origin borne of some manner of tragedy, the mythic hero’s journey ensues, the good vs. evil conflict, the 3-act play.
 The hero displays some level of hubris before or during their ascension to the status of hero, and the malady is rectified through the attainment of power or its use, or its loss.
 The conflict is deeply personal to the hero, or their family, or their lands.
 The villain is often ironically created by the hero in some way.
 No matter how dire the odds, the good guys always win in the end.
 It’s a formula and it works for the purpose of these superhero stories.
 Not a ton of mental energy need be spent here; the creators designing these comics wished them to be easy to enjoy.

 Over time, however, comic books have grown up as a medium.
-Heroes have been rebooted into something darker (but not always better), new takes bid onto old stories, more mature themes are covered on the nature of violence, war, death.
+Heroes have been rebooted into something darker (but not always better), new takes bid onto old stories, more mature themes are covered on the nature of violence, war, death, sacrifice.
 The villains and their schemes have become more nuanced, and often more sympathetic.
 While some of this existed in the beginning, all of it has more fully come along for the ride over the years as modern comic books continue to grow.
 With new writers and increasing ambitions, comic books and graphic novels have learned how to wield their heroes with artistic grace, imbuing them with distinctive philosophical underpinnings.
 Every hero and every villain is striving for something, something they think will make things better.
-The villains sees themselves as the hero, as savior, and so should the writer, to create them effectively.
+The villain sees themselves as the hero, as savior, and so should the writer be able to see that perspective, to create them effectively.
 Whether it’s a single loved person or an overarching philosophy deeply concerning all sentient life in the universe, this increased complexity in motive serves to imbue the absurd scenery and outfits and interplanetary warfare with the necessary context to make it a little more persuasive.

 We can all understand that each Avenger is a good guy or gal.
 But how they arrived there, and the emotional burdens they carry into battle and into their sometimes paradoxical stances, are informed by rather robust story arcs filled with all kinds of moral ambiguity.
 In these ways, the MCU has succeeded in melding blockbuster entertainment, heightened by production values and advanced visual technology, with the heart of something more.
 And given the circumstances and our expectations, it’s probably more than we ever hoped for from these films.